Introduction to Python

 Me llamo Laura Perez

-To create the child class you must indicate in parentheses, when declaring the class, which class it inherits from
+To create the child class, you need to indicate between parentheses, when declaring the class, which class it inherits from.

 class Estudiante(Persona):pass

-And when creating the object of the child class, the parameters that the parent class needs are passed to it
+And when creating the object of the child class, the parameters that the parent class needs are passed.

 Me llamo Mariano Sanz

-So far the child class has inherited the functions of the parent class, but we can modify them by rewriting them.
-For example by rewriting the duder init function.
+So far, the child class has inherited the functions from the parent class, but we can modify them by overriding them.
+For example, by overriding the dunder init function.

-If the dunder init function is rewritten, if we want the dunder init function of the parent class to be called, it must be called.
+If the dunder init function is rewritten, if we want to call the dunder init function of the parent class, we need to call it.

-There are two ways to do this, one is through the name of the parent class, in this case you have to pass the variable self
+There are two ways to do this, one is through the name of the parent class.
+In this case, you have to pass it the self

 class Estudiante(Persona):def __init__(self, nombre, apellido):Persona.__init__(self, nombre, apellido)objeto_hijo = Estudiante("Mariano", "Sanz")objeto_hijo.imprimir_nombre()